-3. What about smart-phones?
+3. What about smart phones?

-As with other equipment, individual students are resposible for their own property at school.
-Common sense would suggest that students ensure that devices have protective cases or coverings.
+As with other equipment, individual students are responsible for their own property at school.
+Common sense would suggest that students ensure their devices have protective cases or coverings.
 Parents are advised to make their own insurance arrangements and cover for accidental damage.

 5. How can I protect my child's device against theft?

 It would be sensible to ensure that your child’s property is named through engraving or other indelible marking (please clarify that this does not void the warranty before getting your device engraved).
 Different devices also have different options for locating them when they’re missing.
 For example, any iOS device (iPhone, iPad) has a built-in service called “Find my iPhone/iPad” that can help locate the device on a map if it is enabled before the device is lost.
 Likewise, software is available for laptops that can enable them to be located when missing.

 6. Won’t this make my child’s schoolbag heavier?

 We are conscious of the issue of bag weight, particularly for our younger students.
 We utilise various approaches that help reduce bag weight, including digital textbooks.
 However, it would be wise to consider weight and size when choosing a device for your child; tablets and thinner laptops are significantly lighter than full-size laptops.
 We recommend that devices weigh less than 2kg.